-Visibility forward is guaranteed on each side of the pilot house, to some extent right through the pilot house.
-In addition, the majority of people who are less than 6 ft. tall (less than 1,83 m) will be able to see above the pilot house by using the raised floor abaft the wheel.
+Visibility forward is guaranteed on each side of the pilot house or to some extent right through the big glass areas in the pilot house.
+Most people will also be able to see above the pilot house by using the raised floor abaft the wheel and those taller than 6 ft. tall (more than 1,83 m) may be able to do so by just standing on the cockpit floor.

 A pair of davits fold out from the transom, holding the dinghy at just the right distance from the lowered boarding platform – very convenient for access.
 During a passage, there is room for the folded dinghy in one of the huge cockpit stow rooms under the floor.
 There are also optional pulpit seats each side.

 On the other side of the glass bulkhead is the main cabin with all-round view and room for 5-6 persons.
 The coffee table folds out, forming a dining table.
 You will be at the same eye level and in contact with somebody sitting in a deck chair outside.

 There are different layout options for the yacht.
 On the starboard side may be the galley, or an office / nav station.
 And going down two steps gets you to either a lower saloon, or a forward galley.
 This lower part has 2, 30 metres standing headroom, surrounded by big windows and open to the rest of the pilot house.

 The owner’s stateroom is forward.
 It can again be laid out according to taste, with a centreline double bed or two good-sized single berths.
 You will find all the amenities you would expect at home – bedside tables, a book case, a few table lamps, a bureau, clothes drawers and good hanging lockers, and perhaps a small sofa.